Our work is only possible through the generosity of private philanthropy. Find out how you can support our mission and can contribute to our work.

 Why al-Binali was removed from public view, and whether this denoted a reduced status within IS, is unclear.
 Bunzel says his “sense is this was part of a deliberate effort by the Islamic State not to let any one of its thinkers to become too much of a celebrity”.
 But this does not necessarily correspond to a reduction in power.
 Indeed, there were reports, as noted above, to the contrary—that al-Binali had become less public because he had been elevated to the head of the Shari’a Council.
 Since IS’s senior leadership has not maintained a public social media presence, and recently even its foot-soldiers were banned from engaging on platforms like Twitter, al-Binali going dark could be taken as circumstantial evidence of promotion.
 That said, as Hassan noted, there were counter-rumours that the reduction in visibility was indeed a sign of al-Binali’s marginalization—by Falaha.

 It is possible that the reduced visibility was originally because of promotion and then became about demotion when al-Binali would not do what the leadership wanted.
 Hamming says his best information is that al-Binali did have his standing diminished at a certain point, and the “best explanation [he] has received so far is that it was because [al-Binali] refused to pronounce takfir on Jabhat al-Nusra”.
 As Hamming noted, though al-Binali is a long-standing radical, “he was still too ‘reasonable’ to think takfir on another jihadi group would be legitimate”.
 This is plausible: al-Binali has a record of working to discipline and contain the so-called Hazimi faction, which found IS too lenient and ended up declaring that the caliph was an infidel.
+And last month, when IS’s Delegated Committee issued a highly controversial ruling that expanded the legitimate uses of excommunication still further, al-Binali was among those to protest, penning a twenty-point refutation.
 After al-Binali was sidelined, says Hamming, “I have been told that he has been teaching courses, mainly in Raqqa, and from time to time giving khutba.”

 Whatever the case, there is no disagreement that the key roles al-Binali played were in the run-up to the caliphate declaration, when he was one of the most public, eloquent, and prolific of IS’s propagandists, who provided IS a crucial legitimacy among jihadists because of his links with al-Barqawi, which allowed IS to try to annex individuals and groups in al-Qaeda’s orbit.
 Within the territories held by IS, al-Binali has been at the forefront of disseminating IS’s message, though it is an open question whether this ever translated into real power.
 Hassan suggests it did not; that al-Binali was an explainer for decisions taken by others.
 For example, Hassan says he “believes that Anbari was the one who gave the directive to enslave Yazidis, regardless of who wrote the fatwas to justify it”.
 In this context, the claim by the KRG that al-Binali had taken on the task of overseeing the foreign attacks after Falaha was killed, while possible because of the expansive remit of IS’s media apparatus, should be taken with some caution.